 Networks of the future will be smarter, with content-awareness often driving replication.
 Constellations of linked, related, and adjacently-accessed information will tend to become clustered near locations where popularity is high.
 Service of subscriptions and interest registrations will likewise play a large role in shaping data flows.

-In any system founded upon immutable data structures, an out-of-band mechanism must provide a means to aggregate or point to new data over time.
+In any system founded upon immutable data structures, an out-of-band mechanism must provide a means to aggregate or notify of new data over time.
 Having rejected mutable pointers, InfoCentral instead uses reference metadata collections to gather awareness of new data around existing data.
 References metadata is simply data about what other entities reference a given entity (and potentially why).
 For example, a new revision references a previous revision or revision collection root.
 Upon creation, knowledge of its existence will be propagated to interested users.

 Metadata collections allow for unlimited layering of information from unlimited sources.
 It is up to data consumers to decide which metadata is useful, for example based on type, timestamp, or signatures from trusted parties.
 Networks may also have rules about what metadata references they are willing to collect and/or they may provide query capabilities for clients.

 Structuring information as a persistent graph is the only method that allows unlimited, global-scale, coordination-free composition and collaboration.
 Persistent graphs are even more powerful for data than hyperlinks were for the web of HTML pages.
 They allow precise 3rd party references that cannot break later, so long as the referenced entity exists somewhere in the world.
-The exclusive use of hash-based references means that data entities natively form a directed graph.
-With metadata reference collection, this becomes a bidirectional graph in the local scope. (similar to web search engine “referenced by” indexing)
+The exclusive use of hash-based references means that data entities natively form a directed acyclic graph.
+With metadata reference collection, however, this becomes a bidirectional graph in the local scope. (similar to web search engine “referenced by” indexing)

 All higher-level data structures built upon the persistent data model may take advantage of basic graph semantics.
 Semantic Web data is an obvious native fit, but all forms of personal and business data will be able to take advantage of the features that the graph data model provides, such as default versioning and annotation capabilities.